stephanieyenyu/AMR_System/README.md

 ## Threats to Validity

 [`docs/known-issues.md`](docs/known-issues.md) contains the complete set, each classified by whether it was verified against source or against the database.

+**External validity — this is in-house testing, not field deployment.** Every run was conducted at Aurotek with test parcels and team members standing in for residents.
+Nothing here characterises behaviour with real occupants: not the timeout parameters, not the refusal handling, not the legibility of the LINE flow to someone encountering it for the first time.
+The parcel distribution is also severely skewed, with a single unit accounting for 123 of 164 parcels, so behaviour under many concurrent distinct destinations is uncharacterised.

 **Construct validity — the failure rate measures logging, not failure.** A subset of `*_failed` events record calls the robot executed successfully but whose response handling